SeaBuffalo/grid-generator/readme.md

 //Grid

 //Constructor
-new Grid(rows, column, Cell) //creates grid with n rows/columns
+new Grid(rows, column, Cell, parent) //creates grid with n rows/columns
-                             //using supplied Cell values
+                                //using supplied Cell and parent element

 //Properties
 newGrid.element              //returns grid mapped to a DOM element